 Private.Ki Encryption Explained

 Privacy is the core of Private.Ki, and that starts with robust encryption.
-We use End-to-End Encryption (E2EE) for everything.
-That means: All messages are encrypted on your device and can only be decrypted by the intended recipient’s device.
+We use End-to-End Encryption (E2EE) for everything: Content and metadata.

 No one else can read your messages.
 Not even we can.
 (And we don't want to.)